simran135/pli-blog-tmp/README.md

 # Instructions

-## Create a post in `blog-posts/blog-post-title/post.md` with the title of your blog
+## 1. Create a post in `blog-posts/blog-post-title/post.md` with the title of your blog

-## Populate the folder `blog-posts/blog-post-title/` with any images relevant to the blog post
+## 2. Populate the folder `blog-posts/blog-post-title/` with any images relevant to the blog post

-## For examples, please view `blog-posts/example/`
+## 3. For further details/examples, please view `blog-posts/example/`